BM-AI-solutions/decision-points/readme.md

 1.  **Docker Desktop (Recommended):**
     *   Ensure Docker Desktop is installed.
-    *   Configure required environment variables (copy `.env.example` to `.env` and fill in values, including your `GOOGLE_API_KEY` for Gemini and any agent model overrides).
+    *   Configure required environment variables: copy the root `.env.example` file to `.env` (i.e., `cp .env.example .env`) and fill in the necessary values (like your `GOOGLE_API_KEY` for Gemini and any agent model overrides).
     *   Run: `docker compose -f docker-compose.dev.yml up -d --build`
     *   The backend and frontend are fully Dockerized for local development and production builds.
     *   The backend uses a multi-stage Dockerfile supporting both development (hot-reload, volume mount) and production (Gunicorn) modes.
 Compose uses the dev stage by default for local development.
     *   The frontend uses a Dockerfile to build static assets with npm, then serves them via nginx in production.
 For local development, the dist/ directory is mounted for live updates.
     *   Both services are orchestrated via `docker-compose.yml`, which sets up a shared network so the frontend can reach the backend at `http://backend:5000`.
-    *   Environment variables for the backend are managed via `.env` files (see `backend/.env.example`).
-Compose loads these automatically for the backend service.
+    *   Environment variables for the services are managed via the root `.env` file created in the previous step.
+Docker Compose (`docker-compose.dev.yml`) automatically loads this file for the services.
     *   **No Google Cloud SDK or credentials are required for local Docker development.** The backend uses a local in-memory database for user/session data in this mode.

 ### Using Development vs. Production Configurations